amazeeio/docs/drupal/amazeeioyml_file.md

 Each listelement requires two keys:

-- `src` - the source directory or file within `shared` that should be symlinked
+- `src` - the source directory or file within `shared` that should be symlinked.
+Need to exist of the deployment will fail and be stopped.

 If you have several sites and need to run a different set of tasks you can make us of `branch_deploy_tasks` which will then be run on those specific branches.
 The shown example would run following commands on deployment of the git branch `testbranch`: